gramcracker40/MikrotikProjects/SectorSwap/README.md

 #instead of just an hour.

-Webfire Wireless --> Scripts --> Antennas --> Sector Swap -> ping_primary_ssid
+ping_primary_ssid
-# 5/26/2022
+5/26/2022
-# Description:
+ Description:
-#	This program will be launched whenever find_best_ssid is initiated.
+	This program will be launched whenever find_best_ssid is initiated.
-#	It will simply ping the old sector antenna until it is able to reconnect
-#	When the old one it was on comes back online, it will reassociate its SSID
-#	to be the same as it was before the outage.
+	It will simply ping the old sector antenna until it is able to reconnect When the old one it was on comes back online, it will reassociate its SSID to be the same as it was before the outage.